meta-hub/ministry-of-mods/README.md

 - Clone this repository into your `HogwartsLegacy/Server/mods/` directory.
 - Check the `resources.json` file to disable any modules you might not want active on your server.
 - Start your server, and observer the console.
-If no errors persist, the resource should now be running.
+If no errors are present, the resource should now be running.

 ## For Developers